 The LPR is inconsistent, incomplete and contradictory on the provision of secondary schooling in and around Thatcham.
-The latest LPR is in contradiction to the Supporting documentation.
+The latest LPR is in contradiction to the supporting documentation in the Thatcham Strategic Study 2020.
 It proposes that the sum of £15 million be contributed by the developers to Secondary Education.
 There are no details of the location of the land to be provided and hence no possibility of assessing its suitability.